 Using the READ score

-If you're familiar with the Lexile measure, you're familiar with our READ score, because the scales are the same: from 100 (extremely easy) to 2000 (impossibly difficult).
+The Rewordify.com READ score ranges from 100 (extremely easy) to 2000 (impossibly difficult).
 It's very rare to encounter real-world writing that scores at either end of that range.

 Don't put too much emphasis on any computerized text difficulty measure.
 Here are some guidelines when using any text difficulty measure, including our READ score: